FCPH provides COVID vaccination update - The Record Herald

 Pfizer/Comirnaty – Nov.
 19 – 9 a.m. – 4 p.m.

-FAYETTE COUNTY FAIRGROUNDS – All three COVID-19 vaccines, flu, and high-dose flu will be available.
-The health department office will be closed on the 16 and 23 so that staff can work offsite at the clinic.
+FAYETTE COUNTY FAIRGROUNDS – All three COVID-19 vaccines, flu and high-dose flu will be available.
+The health department office will be closed on the 16th and 30th so that staff can work offsite at the clinic.

 Tuesday, Nov.
 16, 9 a.m. – 3 p.m.